Need a Login?

 College stores sell used books as a service to students.
 The process of buying back and reselling used textbooks is one of the most direct ways for students to save on textbook expenses.

 Yes.
-According to the NACS 2012 Student Watch™ report, students ranked the ability to purchase used textbooks as the second most important factor when considering where to buy textbooks.
+According to the Student Watch™ fall 2013 report, students ranked the ability to purchase used textbooks as the fourth most important factor when considering where to buy textbooks.

 Because of student demand, used books accounted for $1.51 billion in college store sales during the 2011-12 academic year and made up 14.5% of U.S. college store total sales, according to NACS’ 2013 Industry Financial Report.
 Used textbooks made up 30% of all textbooks sold.
 Many stores believe that given students’ demand for used books, these percentages would be higher if more used books were available.